Find out what Etsy has been up to during the past month. Has your shop been impacted?

 - Updates to the Reporting module allow you to track information by SKU and also view the number of sales per month, per quarter, and per year.
 Use this feature to see which of your products are most popular across marketplaces, and how they compare on Etsy versus other sales channels.

-Read the rest of our monthly updates and new features here.
+Read the rest of our ecommerce updates here.

 Will you signup to participate on Etsy Wholesale?
 Looks like a great opportunity for Etsy designers.
 What should we share in the next Etsy News segment?